ishani/ClangVSx/README.md

 Required Compiler Patches
 -------------------------

-ClangVSx requires Clang 3.0 or above - preferably 3.2.
+ClangVSx requires Clang 3.1 or above - preferably 3.2.
-However, 3.2 still does not cleanly compile projects using the Windows Platform SDK.
-I maintain a pre-built version that contains a few patches in this area.
-Read more [here](http://www.ishani.org/web/articles/code/clang-win32/).
+A pre-built version of Clang for Windows, tracked to the latest code changes from SVN, is available [here](http://www.ishani.org/web/articles/code/clang-win32/).

 - - -

-Usage (v0.3.2)
+Usage
 ------------
 There is a directory for each Visual Studio platform supported in the pre-built zip.